Synchrony Bank doesn’t have the name recognition of some other banks, but it issues the store credit cards for many popular retailers.

 And while these cards are often known for their discounts and rewards programs, as retail cards they can also be some of the easiest cards to be approved for on the market.

-This list shows our top picks of the best Synchrony Bank credit cards for 2020.
+This list shows our top picks of the best Synchrony Bank credit cards.
 They may be worth a look, based on your shopping habits and needs.

 Here’s why: If you’re an eligible Amazon Prime member, the Amazon Prime Store Card offers 5% back in rewards on your Amazon.com purchases.